 US Supreme Court Decisions

-- States set tax laws and regulations through legislation
+- States establish tax laws and regulations through legislation.

-- Merchants and vendors may choose to err on the side of caution and assess taxes even for CBA cards or in States where IBA cards are exempt (a reclamation option available to agencies)
+- Merchants may choose to err on the side of caution and assess taxes for exempt transactions.